 - 5.3.1 C&D materials and wastes sorting were carried out on site.
-Receptacles were available for C&D wastes and general refuse collection. - 5.3.2 As advised by the Contractor, 582 m3 of inert C&D material was generated and disposed of as public fill in the reporting month.
-40.830 kg general refuse was generated and sent to NENT Landfill in the reporting month.
-No metals, paper/cardboard packaging and plastics were collected by recycle contractor in the reporting month.
+Receptacles were available for C&D wastes and general refuse collection. - 5.3.2 According to the Contractor's information, the concerned soil, which assessed under the updated Supplementary Contamination Assessment Report, had been excavated in August 2019.
+In order to minimize the potentially adverse environmental impacts arising for the handling of potentially contaminated materials, the following environmental mitigation measures are proposed during the course soil excavation, stockpiling and backfilling works: - Excavation profiles must be properly designed and executed. - Stockpiling site(s) shall be lined with impermeable sheeting and bunded.
+Stockpiles shall be fully covered by impermeable sheeting to reduce dust emission. - Excavation and stockpiling should be carried out during dry season as far as possible to minimise potentially contaminated runoffs from the Concerned Soil. - Regular site audit will be conducted under the Environmental Monitoring and Audit (EM&A) programme to ensure the soil excavation, stockpiling and backfilling works are carried out in accordance with this report.
+Findings of the site audit will be presented in Table 6.1. - The truck transferring Concerned Soil shall be covered entirely by impervious sheeting to ensure that the dusty materials do not leak from the truck. - 5.3.3 As advised by the Contractor, Total 39,967 m3 of inert C&D material was generated, 470 m3 inert C&D material was disposed at the Public Fills, 972 m3 was reused in the Contract and 38,525 m3 was reused in other contract in the reporting month.
+21,790 kg general refuse was generated and sent to NENT Landfill in the reporting month.
+11 kg of metals, 10 kg plastics and no paper/cardboard packaging were collected by recycle contractor in the reporting month.
 No chemical waste was collected by licensed contractor in the reporting period.
-No Type 1 or 2 Marine sediment was disposed of.
-The waste flow table is annexed in Appendix K. - 5.3.3 The Contractor is advised to properly maintain on site C&D materials and wastes collection, sorting and recording system and maximize reuse / recycle of C&D materials and wastes.
-The Contractor is reminded to properly maintain the site tidiness and dispose of the wastes accumulated on site regularly and properly. - 5.3.4 The Contractor is reminded that chemical waste containers should be properly treated and stored temporarily in designated chemical waste storage area on site in accordance with the Code of Practise on the Packaging, Labelling and Storage of Chemical Wastes.
+No Type 1, 5,090 m3 of Type 2 and 1,527 m3 of Type 3 Marine sediment were disposed at Confined Marine Disposal Facility to the East of Sha Chau.
+The waste flow table is annexed in Appendix K. - 5.3.4 The Contractor is advised to properly maintain on site C&D materials and wastes collection, sorting and recording system and maximize reuse / recycle of C&D materials and wastes.
+The Contractor is reminded to properly maintain the site tidiness and dispose of the wastes accumulated on site regularly and properly. - 5.3.5 The Contractor is reminded that chemical waste containers should be properly treated and stored temporarily in designated chemical waste storage area on site in accordance with the Code of Practise on the Packaging, Labelling and Storage of Chemical Wastes.